mars0i/pasta/README.md

 deployed:

 <p><b>k-snipes:</b> Agents that incorporate a very simple model of
-individual learning by prediction error minimization (PEM) in some agents.
+individual learning by prediction error minimization<a href="#WhatsPEMnote" id="WhatsPEMref"><sup>2</sup></a> (PEM) in some agents.
 These agents implement one kind of "K-strategy" which, roughly, prioritizes survival over reproduction.
 (I do mean it's a
 <em>model</em> of PEM; what these agents do, internally, is much, much
 simpler than what's usually meant by PEM.)</p>